GitHongWu/Inspecting-Running-Processes/README.md

 # CS361 Homework 2 Inspecting-Running-Processes

+# Programming description
+Find secret for the given executable files(0-4)

 howto.txt is describe in English how to find the secret for the given executable.
 Each individual howto should be on one more more lines after a line with only the executable number and a period on it.

 # Warning